-We are developing CK-103, an oral, inhibitor of the BET protein, BRD4.
+We are developing CK-103, a novel, selective and potent small molecule inhibitor of BET bromodomains.
+CK-103 binds to the first and second bromodomains (BD1, BD2) of the BET protein family, BRD2, BRD3, BRD4, and BRDT.
 A bromodomain is an amino acid protein domain that recognizes acetylated-lysine.
 The binding of the drug prevents interaction between BET proteins and both acetylated histones and transcription factors.
 Therefore, BET proteins, such as BRD4, are considered potential therapeutic targets in cancer, as they may play a pivotal role in regulating the transcription of key regulators of cancer cell growth and survival, including the c-Myc oncogene.
 BRD4 is often required for expression of c-Myc.
 Scientific literature has shown that small molecule inhibition of BET bromodomains may lead to selective killing of tumor cells across a broad range of hematologic malignancies and certain targeted solid tumors.
-We plan to develop CK-103 for the treatment of various advanced and metastatic solid tumor cancers, including, but not limited to, those associated with elevated c-Myc expression.
+We plan to develop CK-103 for the treatment of various advanced and metastatic solid tumor cancers, including, but not limited to, those associated with elevated c-Myc expression

 In May 2016, we entered into an exclusive license agreement with Jubilant Biosys Limited (“Jubilant”) to develop and commercialize novel compounds that inhibit BET bromodomains on a worldwide basis.
 Also in May 2016, we entered into a Sublicense Agreement with TGTX to develop and commercialize CK-103 in the field of hematological malignancies.
 We retain the right to develop and commercialize CK-103 in solid tumors.
 Currently we are in preclinical development for this program.